Gepardec/camel-trainig/exercises/12_meat_validate_100kg_log_endpoint/README.md

 Prerequisites: Exercise 09_choice

-Overview:
+Overview: <br>
-In this Section you will learn how to create a camel route, which is validating a sepcific field of the incomming class.
+In this Section you will learn how to create a camel route, which is validating a specific field of the incomming class.
 And transform this one item in a json File.

 Description: